Perturbations of APS Boundary Conditions for Lorentzian Dirac Operators: Fredholm pairs

 Now let $(P_0,P_1)$ be any Fredholm pair of projections.
 Set $V_0:=\Ran(P_0)\cap\Ker(P_1)$ and $V_1:=\Ker(P_0)\cap\Ran(P_1)$ and define $V':=(V_0\oplus V_1)^\bot$.
 As the $V_i$ either lie in the image or the kernel of the $P_i$, the restrictions of the $P_i$ to $V'$ are projections in $V'$.
 Moreover, as we removed the $\pm1$-Eigenspaces of $P_1-P_0$ and $\pm1$ were not in the essential spectrum of $P_1-P_0$, we have

 Define

 As $W(P_0|_{V'},P_1|_{V'})$ is a continuous path of projections, so is $P(t)$.
-We also have $P(1)=P_1$ and $P(0)-P_0=0_{V'}\oplus 1_{V_0}\oplus -1_{V_1}$ is compact.It remains to check the norm bound.
+We also have $P(1)=P_1$ and $P(0)-P_0=0_{V'}\oplus 1_{V_0}\oplus -1_{V_1}$ is compact.
+It remains to check the norm bound.

 Let $\pi$ denote the projection onto the Calkin algebra.
-For operators on $V'$, define As $V_0$ and $V_1$ are finite dimensional, we get the same result when extending with something other than zero.
+For operators on $V'$, define As $V_0$ and $V_1$ are finite-dimensional, we get the same result when extending with something other than zero.
 Moreover, $\tilde\pi$ is a $*$-homomorphism, so everything used to construct $W$ is preserved.
 We get